Vatsal09/Garage-Automation/Group10_Demo_1/1_code/README1.txt

 			i.	cd into “1_code” folder (where the requirements.txt and windows_requirements.txt are located) ii.
 Linux – Execute: pip install –r requirements.txt iii.
 Windows/OSX – Execute: pip install –r windows_requirements.txt

-	3)	Running the Django project
+	2)	Running the Django project:
 		a.	cd into “1_code/mysite” folder
 		b.
 For all platforms (Linux/Windows/OSX) – Execute: python manage.py runserver
 		c.
 From your browser, go to:
 			i.	http://127.0.0.1:8000/garageAutomation/login - To view User Interface (follow the more specific directions provided below in the User Interface Section) ii.	http://127.0.0.1:8000/parking - To view Parking Monitoring/System (follow the more specific directions provided below in the Parking Section) iii. http://127.0.0.1:8000/manager - To view Manager dashboard (follow the more specific directions provided below in the Manager Section)

-	4)	Running the license plate reader program
+	3)	Running the license plate reader program:
 		a.
 Locate and cd into “1_code/License Plate Reader” folder
 		b.	cd into “cloudapi/python” folder
 		c.
 Run the program: python test.py